Supply Chain Management

 Formulating the Responsible Mineral Procurement Policy

-Profits resulting from trade in minerals mined in conflict areas and high-risk areas may be a source of funds for armed forces that are the cause of human rights violations, environmental destruction, and other conflict.
-ESPEC created the Responsible Mineral Procurement Policy in January 2024 and announced its approach to high-risk mineral procurement initiatives.
+Profits resulting from trade in minerals mined in conflict areas and high-risk areas may be a source of funds for armed forces that are the cause of human rights violations, environmental destruction, and other conflicts.
+ESPEC created the Responsible Mineral Procurement Policy in January 2024 and announced its approach to mineral procurement initiatives.
+In FY2024, we conducted regular checks on conflict mineral usage among select suppliers.

 Endorsement of the Declaration of Partnership Building